bwdy/Mudstone/README.md

 ## License

-This mod's source code is available under the MIT License.
+This mod's source code is available under the MIT License[MIT license](LICENSE.md).